What Happens When the Plan Disappears

 “She would say, ‘Why are you late?’
 ‘Why aren’t you answering?’”
 Jonathan said.
 “I genuinely didn’t know.”

-The feedback was direct and consistent.
+The feedback was intentional and consistent.
 Over time, six to eight months by his estimate, Jonathan adjusted how he prepared for conversations, how he followed up, and how he carried himself in professional settings.
 The rules that once felt opaque began to make sense.

 Opportunities followed.